CosmosContracts/juno-tools-docs/docs/03-dashboards/05-cw-721/02-guide.md

   - Owner Address

 ## Execute
 A CW721 Contract contains a set of methods to control and interact with the tokens it contains.
-JunoTools let's you easily execute those methods as you wish with just a click.
+JunoTools lets you easily execute those methods as you wish with just a click.

 ![](/img/cw-721/execute.png)